cwi-dis/igor/igor/std-plugins/readme.md

 ### *.html

 A plugin can contain a user interface through HTML pages.
+These are accessed with URLs `/plugin/_pluginname_/page/_pagename_.html`.
 Actually, these are [Jinja2](http://jinja.pocoo.org) templates.
 Within the template you have access to the following variables:

 - _pluginName_ is the name under which the plugin has been installed.
+- _pluginObject_ the plugin object (if the plugin has an `igorplugin.py` Python module).
 - _token_ is the capability of the current user (the user visiting the page).
 - _pluginData_ is the internal data of the plugin (from `/data/plugindata`).
 - _user_ is the current user (if logged in).